 Unless the individual can show that the offshore company was not set up for the purposes of avoiding UK tax, or there is a genuine commercial reason why the company is situated in the particular territory, then the income and gains of the company are likely to be taxable on that individual, or at least to the proportion of his shareholding in the offshore company.

-The individual would be taxable at income tax rates of up to 45% on the overseas income of the offshore company.
+The individual may be taxable at income tax rates of up to 45% on the overseas income of the offshore company.

-If by 5 April 2017 the individual has not been resident in the UK for17 out of the past 20 years he could consider putting his shares in the offshore company into an overseas trust before he has been resident in the UK for 15 out of the past 20 years.
+If the individual has not yet been resident in the UK for 15 out of the past 20 years he could consider putting his shares in the offshore company into an overseas trust before he becomes deemed domiciled in the UK.
 This would then give him the protections discussed in the section on Offshore Trusts.